 Before looking at how Ayyappa Vratham helps us to transform ourselves and go towards Godhood, it will be useful to consider basic definition of Godliness.
 In practical terms, to have the union with God is to say, that we have godly qualities.
 What are the main characteristics of Godly qualities?
 God is love and love is God -some will say.
-God is peaceful - some will say as they seek God to have their own peace.
+God is peaceful – some will say as they seek God to have their own peace.
 Others will say God is truth and they seek God by seeking truth and or being truthful.
-And yet others will say that God is righteousness.
+God is righteousness yet others will say.
 In observing Ayyappa Vratham we are expected to show love to everyone as God is in everyone, be peaceful with ourselves and with others, be truthful, follow righteousness and of course non-violence.
 While opinions vary on how one sees God, everyone will agree that God is more powerful than man is.
 This is partly because God can control the nature both internal and external, better than man can.
 External nature is the elements like earth, wind, rain, sun etc. Internal nature of man is the qualities that man is not in full control yet strives, as a spiritual seeker, or a Sadhak to have control over the senses.
 In observing Ayyappa Vratham we try to have this internal control so we can go towards attaining godly qualities.
-In essence, Ayyappa Vratham is a "dress rehearsal" for preparing ourselves to be in union with God himself by surrendering his thoughts, words, and deeds and leading an austere life.
-In other words, cleansing oneself of all impurities.
+In essence, Ayyappa Vratham is a “dress rehearsal” for preparing ourselves to be in union with God himself by behaving with Godly qualities.

 Human birth is the most important and difficult to attain of all living creatures.
 To be born as human is in itself a blessing.
 The desire to reach God using this human form is another blessing bestowed on us by God.
 With both human form and the desire to go towards Him, we need a marga to reach God.
 In Vedic philosophy and in Sanadhana Dharma there are many ways to seek union with God.
-Ayyappa Vratham and the journey to Sabarimala is one,and perhaps, the most realistic way to reach him in this Kali yuga.
-In order to reach union with God, through any marga, we need to observe basic discipline in life.
+Ayyappa Vratham and the journey to Sabarimala is one of the and perhaps the most practicable currently in this Kali yuga.
+In order to reach union with God, with any marga, we need observe basic discipline in life.
 Ayyappa Vratham trains us to follow this discipline.

 Guruswami: In Vedic samparadhya, to reach God we need the guidance of Guru.
 Guru is one who has been there and done that.
-Guru is one who can guide us, monitor our transformation and correct the mistakes we make on the way to attaining union with God .
+Guru is one who can show the way to God and can monitor our transformation and correct the mistakes we make.
 Thus, submission to Guru-swami is the key.
 Humility and humbleness is a hallmark of a Sathvic person.
 Ayyappa Vratham teaches us to be in submission to Guru and to fellow devotees.
 We consider Lord Ayyappa as Guru of all the Guruswamies.

 Ayyappa Vratham is initiated with the invocation of God through adornment of the Thulasi mala.
 Lord Ayyappa is called Manikandan as the King Rajasekara Pandiyan found Him in the forest as a baby with manimala around his neck.
 Wearing Mudra mala symbolizes beginning of the Vratham.
 Mudramala reminds the devotee that he is God himself and to others it indicates that the devotee is in Vratham.
 The Mudra mala is removed when the Vratham is over after 41 days and after the devotee has the dharshan of Lord Ayyappa climbing 18 steps with the irumudikettu on his head.

-Simply put it is lifestyle of a sadhu.
-Sadhus keep their body, mind and soul clean, eat vegetarian food, and refrain from any bodily or mental pleasures and constantly think of God.
-Learning to lead a Sathvic life is a first step to recognize the devotional path.
+Simply put, it is the lifestyle of a sadhu.
+Sadhus keep their body, mind and soul clean, eat vegetarian food, and refrain from any bodily or mental pleasures and constantly thinking of God.
+Learning to lead a Sathvic life is a first step to recognize thee devotional path.
 We do not hurt anyone by word, deed, or thought.
-Sathsang - Association with godly people helps in maintaining Sathvic lifestyle.
-Ayyappa congregations are a unique opportunity to associate with other Ayyappans who are also in Vratham and share the knowledge and experience.
-Devotees see each other as Ayyappan himself and see God in every other creature.
+Sathsang – Association with like-minded people helps in maintaining Sathvic lifestyle.
+Ayyappa congregations are a unique platform to associate with other Ayyappans to share the knowledge and experience.
+We see other devotees as Ayyappan Himself and see God in every creature.
 This association with other devotees is important for going through the daily tribulations in life as well.
-In sum, they withdraw themselves from worldly affairs except for serving God and their fellow human beings and paticipate in spiritual activities like satsangh, prayers and bhajans.
+In sum, we withdraw ourselves from worldly affairs except for serving God, and other fellow human beings and participate in spiritual activities such as visiting temples, sathsang, prayers, and bhajans.
 An essential part of Ayyappa Vratham is brahmacharyam.
-This is to not only keep our body and mind clean, but needed as basic requirement to get way from materialistic world.
-Brahmacharyam also helps us to conserve and concentrate all our physical energy and translate it to spiritual energy.
+This is to not only keep our body and mind clean, but needed as basic requirement to get away from materialistic world.
+Brahmacharyam also helps us to conserve and concentrate all our physical energy and translate it into spiritual energy.
 We treat every woman as our mother during the Vratham.